jacques42/photobooth/README.md

 # Photobooth by Andre Rinas
 A Photobooth web interface for Raspberry Pi and Windows.
-Based on master version 2.1.0
+Based on master version 2.1.0 I have enhanced the code for my needs.

 ## Hardware Buzzer / Remote Trigger
 Implements a server side (remote) trigger mechanism for photobooth.
 The trigger server will notify photobooth clients to either take a picture or a collage - similar to a button press on the screen or a key press on the client machine attached keyboard.
 The trigger server uses socket.io to maintain connectivity to the photobooth clients.
 Requires node.js on the photobooth webserver.